We work with you to make sure that the reading and texts that you recommend to your students are available.

 - Prioritise your items

-If possible, use the Library Discussion function to let us know the priority order of your core reading, eg by numbering 1-5
+If possible, use the Library Discussion function to let us know the priority order of your required reading, eg by numbering 1–5

-It’s also really helpful to know if any single text on the list will meet student needs, or if it doesn’t matter which one of the core texts is available online.
+It’s also really helpful to know if any single text on the list will meet student needs, or if it doesn’t matter which one of the texts is available online.
 We can then direct our purchasing to the book with the best licence conditions for access.

 - Use the “OCR” tag for digitising chapters of books

 Tag the reference “OCR” (Online Course Readings).
 We can digitise a single chapter of a book (or 10% of a work) without paying for additional online access

 - Try to use existing library holdings where possible